Skip to content

 Overview

-A correct installation is important for both shifter feel and transmission performance.
+A correct installation is important for both shifter feel and performance.
 The DCT Shifter uses a simple three-wire setup, while the Clutch Simulator must be mounted and bled correctly for accurate pressure input to the controller.

 1. Shifter Installation